ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/05_multiple_linear_regression_theory.md

 *   $\theta_0$ is the **y-intercept** (or bias).
 *   $\theta_1, \theta_2, \dots, \theta_n$ are the **coefficients** (or weights) for each feature.
 Each $\theta_i$ represents the change in $\hat{y}$ for a one-unit increase in the corresponding feature $x_i$, assuming all other features are held constant.

-The machine learning algorithm's job is to find the optimal values for all the data ( $\theta$ ) parameters.
+The machine learning algorithm's job is to find the optimal values for all the theta ($\theta$) parameters that best fit the data.

+## 3. Key Assumptions of Multiple Linear Regression

+For a multiple linear regression model to be accurate and reliable, several key assumptions about the data must be met.
+Violating these assumptions can lead to misleading or incorrect conclusions.

+1.  **Linearity:** The underlying relationship between the independent variables and the dependent variable is linear.
+The model can only capture a linear trend, so if the true relationship is curved (non-linear), the model will be a poor fit.

+2.  **Independence of Residuals:** The residuals (prediction errors) are independent.
+This means that the error of one prediction is not correlated with the error of another.
+This is often a concern in time-series data where consecutive observations might be related.

+3.  **Homoscedasticity (Constant Variance):** The residuals have constant variance at every level of the independent variables.
+In other words, the spread of the errors should be consistent across all predicted values.
+If the spread increases or decreases (e.g., forming a cone shape in a residual plot), this is called **heteroscedasticity**, and it can make our coefficient estimates less reliable.

+4.  **Normality of Residuals:** The residuals are normally distributed.
+This assumption is important for conducting statistical tests on the coefficients (e.g., determining their significance).
+While the model can still be predictive without this, the inferences about the coefficients may be invalid.

+5.  **No Multicollinearity:** The independent variables are not highly correlated with each other.
+When two or more features are highly correlated, it becomes difficult for the model to determine the individual effect of each one.
+This makes the coefficient estimates unstable and hard to interpret.
+For example, you can't realistically determine the separate effects of `Engine Size` and `Number of Cylinders` if they always change together.

-## 3. How to Train the Model: Finding the Best Parameters
+## 4. How the Model is Trained

-Just like with simple linear regression, the goal is to find the parameters that **minimize the Mean Squared Error (MSE)**.
+Just like with simple linear regression, the goal is to find the parameters ($\theta$) that **minimize the Mean Squared Error (MSE)**.
 There are two primary methods to achieve this:

 ### 1. Ordinary Least Squares (OLS)